etw0001/cse15l-lab-reports/labreport4.md

 **Keys pressed:**

 `git add L <tab> .j <tab>`
 * I accessed the command `git add ListExamples.java` quicker by using `<tab>` to autofill parts of my command twice.
-This command is used to stage changes for the next commit.
+This command staged changes for the next commit.

 `git commit -m "updated"`
-* This command creates a new commit that includes those changes.
+* This command created a new commit that included those changes.

 `git push`
-* This command pushes the changes made on my local repository to my GitHub repository.
+* This command pushed the changes I made on my local repository to my GitHub repository.